Spring for Vata

 Favor a sesame oil massage in the morning over dry rubs or herbal powders and know that the sauna may be too drying for you.

-If you practice yoga, focus on intentional and graceful movement over speed, be sure to include some restorative postures, and wrap up with 5–10 minutes of shavasana.
+If you practice yoga, focus on intentional and graceful movement over speed, be sure to include some restorative postures, and wrap up with 5–10 minutes of savasana.

-If you practice pranayama, you might want to offset the lightness of bhastrika and kapalabhati with some full yogic breath or Nadi Shodhana (Alternate Nostril Breathing).
+If you practice pranayama, you might want to offset the lightness of Bhastrika (Bellows Breath) and Kapalabhati (Skull Shining Breath) with some full yogic breath or Nadi Shodhana (Alternate Nostril Breathing).

 The spring, much like winter, clings to a slower pace.
 This can be very calming, so try to match your own tempo to that of the natural world—slow down, breathe deeply, and drink in the soulful nourishment that this season has to offer you.